axelrindle/github-version-checker/README.md

 ## Supported Node.js versions

-`>= 12`
+`>= 14`

-While versions below 12.x are not officially tested they might work anyway.
+While versions below 14.x are not officially tested they might work anyway.

+The build works on 12.x so usage should be safe.

+Everything below 12.x is not guaranteed to work.

 ## Is this ESM only?